 - Is my zoom level of detail support the original business reason for the map?

 You have many choices for sharing the map.
 Generate image files in PNG or JPEG formats for presentation graphics.
 Try a PDF map to print larger format maps or wall maps.
 Or share the map as an interactive web map.
-You could even use MBO to present your map view.
+You could even use Map Business Online to present your map view.

-Conducting a presentation while using MBO is probably the coolest way to go, because you can emphasize layers and overlays by turning them on and off as you speak.
+Conducting a presentation while using Map Business Online is probably the coolest way to go, because you can emphasize layers and overlays by turning them on and off as you speak.
 Wowing everyone with your mapping skills as you emphasize your presentation point.

 “In closing, shaded in red are the ZIP codes that show the most promise for our summer marketing campaign, based on disposable income and our key age demographics per ZIP code, and the number of two bedroom homes per city limit.”
 And the crowd goes wild.